-GateKeeper is an optional web-based application.
-GateKeeper, along with other functionality, allows the passage modes for both the entry and exit side of the turnstiles to be changed.
+GateKeeper is an optional desktop software application.
+GateKeeper, along with other functionality, allows the passage modes for both the entry and exit side of the turnstiles to be changed using the GateKeeper application.
 Instructions on configuring passage modes using GateKeeper is outside the scope of this manual.